patchlevel/event-sourcing-bundle/README.md

 composer require patchlevel/event-sourcing-bundle
 ```

-If you don't use the symfony flex recipe for this bundle, you need to follow
+> :warning: If you don't use the symfony flex recipe for this bundle, you need to follow
 this [installation documentation](docs/installation.md).

 ## Documentation

+We recommend reading the documentation for the [library](https://github.com/patchlevel/event-sourcing) first,
+as this documentation only deals with bundle integration.

 * [Repository](docs/repository.md)
 * [Event Bus](docs/event_bus.md)